mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # This only triggers when player joins server or changes skin manually
   SkinUpdateTimer: 1320
   # Defines time in minutes how offten we want to send requests to Mojang servers
-  # This is to limit amount of requests in specific time to avoid cluter with posible requests
+  # This is to limit amount of requests in specific time to avoid cluter with possible requests
   SkinRequestFrequency: 10
 Alert:
   # Time in minutes for how long we want to keep set allert on player when performing /cmi alert command.
 Default is 24 hours